AchantaKrishnaPranav2/Bharat-Bazaar/README.md

   - Speeding Fine: Pay ₹50

 ### Player Actions
-Each turn, a player can:
+In each turn, a player can:
 - Roll the die
 - Declare bankruptcy
-- View owned properties
+- View the owned properties

----

 ## Technical Highlights